-- Determine If This Is Right For You
+- Determine If Balcony Turf Is Right For You

 Enhance Your Space

-The most obvious reason to install artificial grass on a balcony or patio is to make your space more cosmetically pleasing.
-It can add more functionality to your most unusable areas.
+The most obvious reason to install artificial grass on a balcony or patio terrace is to make your space more cosmetically pleasing.
+Balcony turf adds more functionality to your most unusable areas.
 Adding artificial turf to your outdoor areas also improves property value.
 You can create almost any space you want because the grass can be cut and placed around any obstructions.
 This also gives you the option to only partially cover your area with artificial grass.
 The possibilities are endless.
 Your creativity can create the perfect space to entertain guests or simply have your morning coffee.

-Installing artificial grass on your balconies, rooftops, and patios also brings a softer and safer surface.
+Installing artificial grass on your balconies, rooftop decks, and patios terraces also brings a softer and safer surface.
 Concrete and wood surfaces can become very slippery when wet and pose a dangerous risk.
 Laying down turf can help avoid mold and mildew growth on your deck as well.
 Drain core is installed underneath the turf to alleviate the area of moisture quickly.
+It is a good drainage for balcony turf.
 Also, artificial grass is significantly less slippery than concrete or wood when wet.

-To learn more, check out our article titled Benefits of Installing Turf in Unconventional Spaces!
+To learn more about grass turf on balcony pros and cons, check out our article Benefits of Installing Turf in Unconventional Spaces!

 Landscape Turf vs. Turf for Balconies and Patios

 Magnification is a common issue with Artificial Grass.
 Like anything laying in direct sunlight, artificial grass can become warm on high-temperature days.
-Magnification happens when the sunlight is reflected from windows, multiplied, and then positioned right on top of the surface of your artificial grass.
-This leads to the surface burning and melting the material.
+Magnification happens when the sunlight is reflected from windows, multiplied, and then reflected onto the surface of your artificial grass.
+This can lead to turf melting.
 Most balconies will have another balcony directly above that can block the sun and prevent magnification issues.
 However, in some cases, there is an overhead window that reflects sun onto the surface causing magnification to occur.

 - Does your outdoor space have no overhead protection?